Client & Authentication

 For development purposes, you can use our Token Generator.

-- Authenticated users are users that have an account on your app.
+• Authenticated users - users with an account in your app.

 import { StreamVideoClient, User } from "@stream-io/video-react-sdk";